-In just a few months, any would-be investor will be able to buy a piece of the most popular on-demand music streaming service on Earth: Spotify will go public in March or April of 2018.
+Today, any would-be investor is able to buy a piece of the most popular on-demand music streaming service on Earth: After years of rumors, Spotify has gone public.
 It may sound like an opportunity akin to getting in early on purchasing Amazon or Netflix stock, but don’t call up your broker just yet.
 This is a complicated situation, and one you may wish to steer clear of.

-Spotify, the Swedish streaming service that boasts more than 159 million monthly listeners, recently divulged plans to go forward with a direct listing, a form of going public that differs from the usual investment bank-backed Initial Public Offering (IPO) in that no new shares will be issued upon its debut.
-Instead, the only shares available to the public at the time of its launch will be those owned by company insiders and early investors, who may sell large chunks of their shares to set a steady price on the public market.
-The company will be called SPOT on the New York Stock Exchange, according to a recent filing.
+Spotify, the Swedish streaming service that boasts more than 159 million monthly listeners, divulged plans to go forward with a direct listing, a form of going public that differs from the usual investment bank-backed Initial Public Offering (IPO) in that no new shares will be issued upon its debut, late last year.
+The only shares available to the public at the time of its launch were those owned by company insiders and early investors, who may eventually sell large chunks of their shares to set a steady price on the public market.
+The company is called SPOT on the New York Stock Exchange.

 While Spotify is a much-beloved household name around the globe, the company has a long history of losing money hand over fist.

 While some are touting the move as a groundbreaking method for a high-profile tech company to sneak into the public marketplace without paying the hefty fees investment banks typically tack onto their IPO deals (for some context, Alibaba reportedly paid around $300 million to the banks behind its $21.8 billion IPO), the reality appears much bleaker when you take a look at Spotify’s financial statements.